Merbuz/experiments/README.md

-# experiments
-this is python experiments for.... i don't know.
+this is just repository for experiments.
+Please don't use code without permission.
+Thank you!